perforce/setup-p4/README.md

 After running the setup routine, subsequent steps in the same job can run arbitrary P4 CLI commands using [the GitHub Actions `run` syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
 This allows most P4 CLI commands to work exactly like they do on your local command line.
 Take a look at [setup-only.yml](examples/setup-only.yml) for an example of what this looks like.

-Alternativly to running P4 CLI commands using the GitHub ACtions `run` syntax you can use helpers that are provided by the `setup-p4` action.
+Alternatively to running P4 CLI commands using the GitHub ACtions `run` syntax you can use helpers that are provided by the `setup-p4` action.